kirill-fedyanin/needle-in-a-haystack/README.md

 ### Description

-It's a fork of a repo from @gauss5930 and @gkamradt, that's work with more recent opensource models (transformers 4.45.2)
+It's a fork of a repo from @gauss5930 and @gkamradt, that's works with more recent opensource models (transformers 4.45.2)

 ```bash
 needlehaystack.run_test --provider huggingface \